-- All Program Elective courses presented for graduation must have at least a grade of "C" (or transfer credit). - NOTE: Industrial Technology Management students must meet seven of the ten General Education Requirements and successfully complete the SUNY Canton Computer Competency requirement.
+All Program Elective courses presented for graduation must have at least a grade of "C" (or transfer credit).

+- NOTE: Industrial Technology Management students must meet seven of the ten General Education Requirements and successfully complete the SUNY Canton Computer Competency requirement.
 Four of the GERs (GER 1, 2, 3, and 10) are met with existing curriculum course requirements.
-The remaining three GERs must be met by selecting one course each in three of the following six areas: American History (GER 4); Western Civilization (GER 5); Other World Cultures (GER 6); Humanities (GER 7); The Arts (GER 8); Foreign Language (GER 9).
+The remaining three GERs must be met by selecting one course each in three of the following six areas: American History (GER 4); Western Civilization (GER 5); Other World Cultures (GER 6); Humanities (GER 7); The Arts (GER 8); Foreign Language (GER 9). - Student Learning Outcomes can be found at www. canton.edu/csoet/itm/.